shsagir/play-area-sync/README.md

 ### File name conventions

-* use dashes instead of spaces or lowdashes for file names
+* use dashes instead of spaces or low dashes for file names
 * use the short versions: `-uni`, `-pro` on the end for different stacks

 ### Front Matter syntax